magecoach/magecoach.github.io/faq/index.md

   </section>
   <section>
     <h2>What's the deal with the Penguin and Iceberg?</h2>
     <p>Our mascout the Penguin is the icon of the open source project called Linux, and a strong fondation we believe in.
-And it just looks friendly!</p><p>The iceberg is more like a metafoor, it stand for the 80/20 rule.
+And it just looks friendly!
+The iceberg is more like a metafoor, it stand for the 80/20 rule.
 80 Procent is related to the Magento frontend, while 20 procent is server related.
 So <strong>Magento Frontend Performance optimization</strong> is an important job!
 Run, Analyze and Fix.</p>
   </section>
   <section>
-    <h3>Section 3</h3>
+    <h2>What happens when you test my site?</h2>
-    <p>Bunch of awesome content.</p>
+    <p>The online version of run.mage.coach will test a page against web performance best practice rules and fetch timing metrics using the Navigation Timing API (one time per run).
+That is cool and if you want to be a real performance hero, you could test your whole site.</p>
   </section>
   <section>
     <h3>What are the different connection types?</h3>